JDIZM/compound-interest/README.md

 # compound interest

-A finance calculator to calculate compound interest over a period of time with different investment types.
+A finance calculator to:

+- calculate `compound interest` over a period of time with different investment types.
+- calculate `mortgage` repayments and interest only payments.

 ### Installation

-This supports node 16 and above.
+This library will work both client and server side, it is bundled using [pkgroll](https://github.com/privatenumber/pkgroll) and is written in TypeScript.

+This has only been tested with `node 16` and above however it exports both `CJS` and `ESM`.

 ```bash
 npm install @jdizm/finance-calculator